 A pause followed.
 Silence.
 Ben and Travis sat with equal apprehension, passing glances over one another, unsure of what might transpire next.
 But Katy seemed to be caught up in her own world, in her own thoughts, that trace of a smile still playing across her magenta lips as her eyes focused on something other than what – or who – was presently in the room with her.
 Ben couldn’t believe that she wasn’t pouncing on him.
 Running her hands through his hair.
 Declaring her undying lust for him.
 Grabbing at his crotch.

-Why the hell was Katy Cooper being civil?
+Why was Katy Cooper being civil?

-All of the scolding that he’d intended to douse on her with a fury settled into muted agitation as he watched her drift into la-la land, her thoughts clearly wrapped up somewhere else, with someone else, and not involving him.
+All of the scolding Ben had intended to douse on her with a fury settled into muted agitation as he watched her drift into la-la land, her thoughts clearly wrapped up somewhere else, with someone else, and not involving him.
 In her right hand, she twirled something around, something silver and copper, like a ring, spinning it between her fingers almost longingly.
 Taking notice of the object, Travis immediately reached across the table and snatched it away, alarming everyone.

 “He gave it to me!
-As a gift!” she retorted.
+As a gift!”
 Still, her fingers worked on prying his hand open, persistent but to no avail.
 Her next trick was to kick him in the shin, hard.

 Overcoming his initial shock, Ben scraped his chair back and got to his feet, preparing to intervene.
 “Hey, Travis, cool down…” he suggested, not understanding even a hint of what was going on other than the Cooper siblings were at it again.